stkjoe/osu-imagemap-maker/README.md

 ## Getting Started for Development

-The webapp is written in Typescript, Vite, and React.
+The webapp is written in Typescript, using Vite, and React.
 Ensure you have NodeJS installed.

 ### Installation